-- Scaffold tower.
-Also known as an access tower, the scaffold tower makes for a great alternative to be used in areas that don’t need a lot of movement.
-They’re also an affordable option since their weekly hire rate is around £30.
-You can also have them custom made and in different sizes to fit the staircase.
+- Access tower.
+Also known as a scaffold tower.
+Hiring a scaffold tower makes a great alternative to be used in areas that don’t need a lot of movement.
+They’re also an affordable option since their weekly hire rate is £39.
+You can also have them custom-made and in different sizes to fit the staircase.

 - Trestles/ access platform.
 Costing around £40 to hire per week, this alternative is ideal for indoor use.
 Whether it’s a simple paint job or decorating your interiors, this option is suitable because aside from offering safe access, whoever’s using it also gets a wide working surface with minimal strain.

 - A ladder.
 Although ladders are the cheapest alternative to scaffolding, it doesn’t mean that they’re suitable for the job at hand.
-It is advisable to use a ladder if it’s safe to do so.
+It is advisable to use a ladder if it’s safe to do so when working at height.
 You certainly do not want to risk getting hurt.

 - Scissor lift.
 This alternative is especially suitable for projects with limited surface area.
 The scaffolding rental cost ranges from £300 a day.
 Another thing that makes it convenient is that it doesn’t require much time to set it up or dismantle it as it can be moved from one place to the other and you only need to adjust the height/length.

 In this scaffolding cost guide, you learned that scaffolding is typically charged by the day and the average cost of scaffolding per day is £60 and £190.
 The more days you need it for, the less it will cost you per day.